lambdamikel/BluePillCPC/README.md

 Alan Parsons!
 See
 [https://youtu.be/zATfSDlGLWw](https://youtu.be/zATfSDlGLWw).

-There are many more such "song fragments" on [cpc/ULTMIDI2.dsk](cpc/ULTMIDI2.dsk).
+There are 8 more such "song fragments" on the [cpc/ULTMIDI2.dsk](cpc/ULTMIDI2.dsk).
 Read below to learn how you can record your own song fragments from a MID file being played back by the PC or Mac.

-Next, if you have a *MIDI Sound Module or synthesizer*, you can try connecting it to the *MIDI OUT* socket and see if you can playback the same sounds / songs with this external device.
+Next, if you have a *MIDI sound module, keyboard or synthesizer*, you can try connecting it to the *MIDI OUT* socket and see if you can playback the same sounds / songs with this external device.
 Note that you must have **DIP switch 2** set to ON ("Route CPC to MIDI OUT").
-Both switch 1 and 2 can be ÓN at the same time.
+Both switch 1 and 2 can be ON at the same time.
 In this case, the CPC-generated MIDI data will be played via the connected external module, and via the S2 (or X2GS, ... or whatever is plugged in at the S2 connector at the back of the card).

 Next, you can try *MIDI Input*.
 For that, you will need a *MIDI device that can generate MIDI data*, e.g., a synth or keyboard, or a MIDI USB cable and a PC / Mac program that can generate MIDI data.
 Some come with a virtual "piano keyboard" that can be used to send MIDI data.
 Or you can play back a MID file from the PC that way.

 Now, with the external MIDI data generating device connected to MIDI IN, if **DIP switch 3** is set to ON, then the firmware will